awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 You can add a scaling policy using the AWS Management Console, the AWS CLI, or the Application Auto Scaling API\.

+**Note**
+For an example that adds a scaling policy using AWS CloudFormation, see [Declaring a scaling policy for an Aurora DB cluster](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-autoscaling.html#w2ab1c19c22c15c21c11) in the *AWS CloudFormation User Guide\.*

 **Topics**
 + [Adding a Scaling Policy Using the AWS Management Console](#Aurora.Integrating.AutoScaling.AddConsole)
 + [Adding a Scaling Policy Using the AWS CLI or the Application Auto Scaling API](#Aurora.Integrating.AutoScaling.AddCode)